What Is Loud Budgeting, and How Can It Help Me?

 Loud budgeting can be a simple way to push back when you’ve spent too much.
 But it works best when it starts with a solid budget and a financial plan that helps you balance future goals with what you need for today.
 The idea isn’t to say no to everything, but loud budgeting should help you say no when needed.

 This is where working with a financial advisor can really help.
 Your advisor can help you get clear about your goals and what it will take to reach them.
 This individual will help you balance what you need for the future with what you need to live the life you want today.
-That will give you a road map that helps you understand how much money you have to spend each month.
+That will give you a road map that helps you understand how much money you can spend each month.

 To put loud budgeting to work, you commit yourself and share that you’re thinking carefully about your money.
 Being really committed means knowing what you’re aiming for, whether that’s making student loan payments or saving toward an awesome summer trip to celebrate a birthday.
 Write down your priorities and occasionally look them over, maybe as a reminder in your phone that pops up around when you tend to overspend on a whim.
 Make a promise to yourself and talk it over with your significant other and the people you spend the most time with.